 Another switch-hitter, these sweet baked apples stuffed with cinnamon granola streusel can be dessert with the addition of vanilla ice cream, but are healthy enough to enjoy for breakfast with a little yogurt or even a splash of heavy cream.
 Get our Baked Apples recipe.

-Related Reading: How to Make Apple Cider Sufganiyot with Salted Caramel
+Related Video: How to Make Apple Cider Sufganiyot with Salted Caramel